deanishe/alfred-workflow/docs/contributing.rst

 .. important::

-    **Do not submit a feature request for Python 3 support**
+    **Do not submit yet another feature request for Python 3 support**

-    Alfred-Workflow is targeted at the system Python installed on macOS.
-    I will not consider adding Python 3 support until it's installed by default on macOS.

-    A *pull request* with Python 3 support, however, would be gratefully accepted.
+    I am aware of the existence of Python 3.
+There will be a rewrite of the library that removes all the crufy and only supports Python 3 when I get around to it.

 .. _bugs: